 Explore the crystal blue waters of Bayahibe Bay and the beautiful Caribbean Sea.
-Work alongside marine biology experts to rebuild the underwater habitat of sea turtles, dolphins, manatees, and other indigenous marine species.
+Work alongside marine biologists to rebuild the coral reef habitat that is home to many marine species, including manatees, dolphins and sea turtles.
 Learn biological techniques to monitor sea animals in the wild.
 Get muddy as you work to rebuild the mangrove swamps of Los Haitises National Park.
 Contribute to antipollution projects with local ecological organizations.

 Depart the United States for Santo Domingo, Dominican Republic.
 Your Rustic Pathways staff will greet you upon arrival and take you to the nearby hotel for the night to get some sleep before the real adventure begins.

 After breakfast, get ready to head out to your new home in the small beach town of Bayahibe.
 Get settled in, but don’t take too long – you have a bay to explore!
 Stroll around this gorgeous paradise so you and your team can become familiar with the area.
 Formerly a small fishing village, this area is now internationally known for its crystalline waters and stunning sunsets.
 In the afternoon, you’ll have an introduction to marine conservation and the impactful work you will be doing during your time in the Caribbean.

 Begin your hands-on marine training out in the water right away as you familiarize yourself with the tools and techniques of marine life conservation.
 Today, the group will divide up to accomplish two different projects.
 Spend the morning working on either coastal cleanup or marine monitoring.
 Have lunch back at the base and get right back out there for more service in the afternoon.
 Enjoy an evening getting to know your group and your beautiful beach town over dinner and a gorgeous sunset.